szorfein/sgpg/README.md

 It's a very annoying task without scripts so I've develop this tool in Ruby to gain in time and mental sanity :).

-About GnuPG security in brief and what's this tool help you to manage:

-- You don't need a passphrase to protect your master key (if your follow all advice)
-- Never store your master key on your computer, store it on an encrypted device.
-- Always use an unprivileged key on your working machine.
-- Create short live keys for Sign, Encrypt and Auth, maximum 6 month (less is better).
-- When importing your master keys, (try to) be offline.

 To start, you always need to owm/create a GnuPG key as well.

     gpg --expert --full-generate-key